Editor, Newfoundland and Labrador Studies

 Ph.D.
 Memorial University, 2006

-Historical archaeology, early modern fisheries, European exploration and settlement, mobility-movement, vernacular architecture, material culture, historic graffiti, conflict archaeology, Eastern North America and Newfoundland.
+Historical archaeology, early modern fisheries (and other extractive industries), European settlement, mobility-movement, vernacular architecture, material culture, historical graffiti, conflict archaeology, Eastern North America and Newfoundland.

 Current Research Projects